Rodri (footballer, born 1996)

+After stints with Villarreal and Atlético Madrid in La Liga, Rodri joined Premier League club Manchester City in 2019.
+He helped the team win four consecutive league titles in the 2020–21, 2021–22, 2022–23, and 2023–24 seasons.
+In the 2022–23 season, he was an integral part of the team which claimed a historic continental treble.
+This treble included City's first UEFA Champions League title, with Rodri scoring the only goal in the final, being named the tournament's Player of the Season.

 Rodri is a Spain international and former youth international.
-He made his debut for the senior national team in 2018 and has since represented his country at the UEFA Euro 2020 and 2022 FIFA World Cup.
+He made his debut for the senior national team in 2018 and represented his country at UEFA Euro 2020, the 2022 FIFA World Cup and Euro 2024.
+He won the UEFA Nations League in 2023, being named the best player of the finals tournament, and was an integral part in Spain's victory at Euro 2024, for which he was named Player of the Tournament.

+Rodri has won several individual awards, most notably the 2024 Ballon d'Or.
+He became the second male Spanish player to achieve this feat after Luis Suárez, who did so in 1960.
+He was also the first Manchester City player to win the award.

 Club career

-Villarreal
+Early life and career

-Born in Madrid, Rodri joined Atlético Madrid's youth setup in 2007 aged 11, from CF Rayo Majadahonda.
-Released in 2013 due to a "lack of physical strength", he subsequently signed with Villarreal CF.
+Rodrigo Hernández Cascante was born on 22 June 1996 in Madrid.
+He joined Atlético Madrid's youth setup in 2007 aged 11, from CF Rayo Majadahonda.
+Released in 2013 due to a "lack of physical strength", he subsequently signed with Villarreal.

 On 7 February 2015, while still a junior, Rodri made his senior debut for the reserves, coming on as a late substitute in a 3–1 away win against RCD Espanyol B in the Segunda División B. He was handed his first start 15 days later, in a 2–0 victory at Real Zaragoza B.

 Rodri made his first-team debut on 17 December 2015, starting in a 2–0 home win against SD Huesca for that season's Copa del Rey.
 His first La Liga appearance was on 17 April 2016, when he came on as a second-half substitute for Denis Suárez in a 2–1 away loss to Rayo Vallecano.

 On 4 December 2017, having already established himself as a regular, Rodri renewed his contract until 2022.
 He scored his first goal in the Spanish top level on 18 February 2018, the opener in a 1–1 away draw against RCD Espanyol.

 Atlético Madrid

-On 24 May 2018, Rodri returned to Atlético after the club reached an agreement with Villarreal for his transfer.
-He signed a five-year contract with the Madrid side, for a fee in the region of €20 million plus 5 million in variables.
+On 24 May 2018, Rodri returned to Atlético Madrid after the club reached an agreement with Villarreal for his transfer.
+He signed a five-year contract with the club, for a fee in the region of €20 million, plus €5 million in variables.
 He made his debut on 15 August in the 2018 UEFA Super Cup in Tallinn, playing the first 71 minutes of a 4–2 extra-time win over city rivals Real Madrid.